darklang/docs/docs/tutorials/sample-canvases.md

 [signing](https://darklang.com/a/sample-aws-signing) - AWS signing

-[sendgrid](https://darklang.com/a/sample-sendgrid) - sending emails with the Sendgrid API
+[sendgrid](https://darklang.com/a/sample-sendgrid) - sending emails with the SendGrid API

 [oauth](https://darklang.com/a/sample-oauth) - using Gmail's OAuth flow